dianabeatriztinoco/viropayati/README.md

 - Signup, Login, DemoStudent and DemoTeacher
 - Create Class/Edit Class/Delete Class/Read Class/Update
-- Book and Unbook a Class
+- Book, Unbook a Class and see booked classes.

 ## Structure Overview

+Backend was built with python and the frontend was build with react redux.
+Restful convention was followed for API routes.